ustunb/slim-matlab/README.md

 ## Introduction

-*Scoring systems* are simple classification models that allow users to make a prediction by adding, subtracting and multiplying a few meaningful numbers.
-See, for example, the following scoring system produced for the [mushroom dataset](http://archive.ics.uci.edu/ml/datasets/Mushroom).
+*Scoring systems* are simple classification models that let users make quick predictions by adding, subtracting and multiplying a few numbers:

 ![SLIM scoring system for the mushrooms dataset](https://github.com/ustunb/slim_for_matlab/blob/master/images/slim_mushroom.png)

-SLIM is a method to create data-driven scoring systems (described in [this paper](http://http//arxiv.org/abs/1502.04269/)).
-SLIM scoring systems are fully optimized for accuracy and sparsity, and can directly satisfy multiple hard constraints **without any parameter tuning** (e.g. limits on the true positive rate, the false rate, and/or the model size).
+SLIM is a method to learn data-driven scoring systems (described in [this paper](http://http//arxiv.org/abs/1502.04269/)).
+SLIM scoring systems are fully optimized for accuracy and sparsity, and can directly satisfy multiple hard constraints **without parameter tuning** (e.g. limits on the true positive rate, the false positive rate, and/or the model size).

 SLIM scoring systems are typically just as (if not more) accurate and/or sparse compared to models produced by popular classification methods such as [glmnet](http://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).
 However, they may take more time to create since SLIM works by solving an [integer programming](http://en.wikipedia.org/wiki/Integer_programming) problem.
 Note that SLIM is not appropriate for large-scale datasets (N > 100'000).